Why do you want to use content curation to blog faster?

 Now you have this transcription, the fifth final step is to create the blog post.
 The beautiful thing about this is that you already have a live video that’s structured.
 Just take that text and turn it into a blog post with proper headings, click-to-tweet boxes, as well as images.

-By following this 5 step procedure, you have a really long, really great blog post. because you’ve captured it on video, blog post about a topic that you’re interested in that people are going to love.
+By following this 5 step procedure, you have a really long, really great blog post about a topic that you’re interested in that people are going to love.

 How do you use content curation in your blogging?
 I’d love to know in the comments below!